mygreen/super-csv-annotation/README.md

 - min : String = constricting the mininum value. set CellProcessor 'Min' (custom processor)
     - if build for input processor, parse this value by element 'pattern'.
 - max : String = String = constricting the maximum value. set CellProcessor 'Max' (custom processor)
-    - if min != "" and max != "", set CellProcessor 'NumberRange' (custom processor)
+    - if min != "" and max != "", set CellProcessor 'Range' (custom processor)
     - if build input processor, parse this value by element 'pattern'.

 ### @CsvDateConverter is setting for date class.